YuX-Ren/DeepDeWedge/README.md

 conda create -n ddw_env python=3.10.13 pip=23.2.1
 conda activate ddw_env
 ```
 Next, you have to install a version of `PyTorch` that is compatible with your `CUDA` version.
-DeepDeWedge was developed using `Pytorch 2.2.0` and `CUDA 11.8`, so we recommend this combination.
+DeepDeWedge was developed using `Pytorch` and `CUDA`, so we recommend this combination.
 The corresponding `conda` install command is
 ```
-conda install pytorch==2.2.0 pytorch-cuda=11.8 -c pytorch -c nvidia
+pip install torch torchvision torchaudio pytorch-lightning
 ```
 You can find a list of all `PyTorch` versions and the compatible `CUDA` versions [here](https://pytorch.org/get-started/previous-versions/).
 The remaining requirements can be istalled via
 ```